 The partnership’s work and objectives were subject to an Equality Impact Assessment and followed the Future Generation Commissioner’s 5 Ways of Working.

-You can find the final objectives, along with our WRA-specific goals, in our first 4-year Strategic Equality Plan and Objectives (2020 to 2024) which was published in April 2020.
+The final objectives and WRA-specific goals are in our first 4-year Strategic Equality Plan and Objectives (2020 to 2024), published in April 2020.

 Our Annual Equality Report